-Special note: Several concerts a year and community performances are required.
-Class fee \$20.00

-CHOIRCHIME ENSEMBLE 1611 2nd Semester 1⁄2 credit Purpose: Provide students the opportunity to develop Choirchime (and Handbell) performance techniques.
+Prerequisite: Students must be currently enrolled in the Symphonic Choir or have successfully completed at least 1 year of Symphonic Choir.
+Special Note: Several concerts a year and community performances are required.
+Class fee \$20.00 NEW CHOIRCHIME ENSEMBLE 2nd Semester 1⁄2 credit Purpose: Provide students the opportunity to develop Choirchime (and Handbell) performance techniques.
 This Ensemble will perform a varied repertoire of choirchime music at various performances throughout the semester.
-Content: Students will have the opportunity to perform solo literature as well as

 Content: Students will have the opportunity to perform solo literature as well as ensemble literature at school and community concerts and events.
 Prerequisite: Any students interested in the class must meet with the Choral Director prior to registering for the class to discuss background and expectations.
 Some music literacy is encouraged but is not mandatory.
 Admittance to the class must be approved by the teacher.

-STEEL DRUM ENSEMBLE I / II 16251⁄2 or 1 year1⁄2 or 1 creditPurpose:Provide students the opportunity to study the history and performance practices of the steel drum.
+STEEL DRUM ENSEMBLE I / II 1625 1⁄2 or 1 year 1⁄2 or 1 credit Purpose: Provide students the opportunity to study the history and performance practices of the steel drum.
 This Ensemble will prepare a varied repertoire of steel drum music at various performances through the year.

-- Content: Students will have the opportunity to perform solo literature as well, as ensemble literature at school concerts, community events, & OMEA adjudicated events.
-Performances outside of the school day are mandatory. - Prerequisite: Any student interested in the class must meet with the Band Director prior to signing up for the class to discuss background and expectations.
+Content: Students will have the opportunity to perform solo literature as well, as ensemble literature at school concerts, community events, & OMEA adjudicated events.
+Performances outside of the school day are mandatory.
+Prerequisite: Any student interested in the class must meet with the Band Director prior to signing up for the class to discuss background and expectations.
 Some musical background is encouraged but not mandatory.
 Admittance to the class must be approved by the instructor.

 SCIENCE

 PHYSICAL SCIENCE 1713 1 year 1 credit

-- Purpose: To give the student an introduction to the fields of Chemistry and Physics; to introduce students to lab procedures and data collection; to develop mathematical problem-solving skills in a science situation; to introduce students to the classification of matter. - Content: Text; lab experimentation in the areas of forces, chemical reactions, energy, motion, electricity, waves, and heat. - Special note: It is recommended that students have a "C" average or better in 8th grade science.
+Purpose: To give the student an introduction to the fields of Chemistry and Physics; to

+introduce students to lab procedures and data collection; to develop mathematical problem solving skills in a science situation; to introduce

+students to the classification of matter.

+Content: Text; lab experimentation in the areas of forces, chemical reactions, energy, motion, electricity, waves, and heat.

+Special Note: It is recommended that students have a "C" average or better in 8th grade science.
-INTRO TO PHYSICS 1705 1 semester 1⁄2 credit

-- Purpose: Introduce students to the science that deals with matter and energy and their interactions in the fields of mechanics, optics, heat, electricity, magnetism, radiation, atomic structure and nuclear phenomena. - Content: Students will engage in hands-on science through laboratory investigations.
+Class fee estimate \$10.00 INTRO TO PHYSICS 1705 1 semester 1⁄2 credit Purpose: Introduce students to the science that deals with matter and energy and their interactions in the fields of mechanics, optics, heat, electricity, magnetism, radiation, atomic structure and nuclear phenomena.
+Content: Students will engage in hands-on science through laboratory investigations.
 Students have opportunities to gain knowledge and understanding of various physics topics including motion, acceleration, forces, laws of motion, energy, heat and state of matter, waves, electricity, and electromagnetic radiation.

-Special note: Class fee to be determined

-INTRO TO CHEMISTRY 1706

-- Purpose: To introduce students to the science that deals with the composition, structure, and properties of substances and of the transformations that they undergo. - Content: Students will engage in hands-on science through laboratory investigations.
+Special Note: Class fee to be determined INTRO TO CHEMISTRY 1706 1 semester 1⁄2 credit Purpose: To introduce students to the science that deals with the composition, structure, and properties of substances and of the transformations that they undergo.

+Content: Students will engage in hands-on science through laboratory investigations.
 Students have opportunities to gain knowledge and understanding of various chemistry topics including the classification of matter, properties of atoms and the periodic table, chemical bonds, chemical reactions, solutions, acids and bases, and nuclear change.